-A node module is a plugin to the rule engine that provides added capabilities using an API provided the NodeBrain Library.
+A module is a plugin to the rule engine that provides added capabilities using a C API provided by the NodeBrain Library.
 Unlike servants that are loosely coupled, modules tightly couple with the rule engine.
 This has both advantages and disadvantages.
 The obvious disadvantages are: 1) modules require more effort to build, and 2) modules may require a rebuild or even revision to take advantage of upgrades to the NodeBrain Library or the OS.
 The advantages are: 1) modules can provide better performance in many cases, and 2) modules can participate as cells, not just as command processors and generators.